tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 `utf_iterator` maintains certain invariants; the invariants differ based on whether `utf_iterator` is an input iterator.

-For input iterators the invairants are that either: `*this` is at the end of the range being adapted, and `curr()` == `last_`; or the position of `curr()` is always at the end of the current code point `c` within the range being adapted, and `buf_` contains the code units in `ToFormat` that comprise `c`.
+For input iterators the invariants are that either: `*this` is at the end of the range being adapted, and `curr()` == `last_`; or the position of `curr()` is always at the end of the current code point `c` within the range being adapted, and `buf_` contains the code units in `ToFormat` that comprise `c`.